Arizona sheriff denies targeting illegal immigrants by skin color

 The sheriff, who is seeking re-election to a sixth term in November, has been a lightning rod for controversy over his aggressive enforcement of immigration laws in the border state with Mexico, as well as his investigation into the validity of President Barack Obama's birth certificate.

-The suit was brought against Arpaio and his office on behalf of five Hispanic plaintiffs who say they were stopped by deputies because they were Latino, which Arpaio denies.
+The suit was brought against Arpaio and his office on behalf of five Hispanic plaintiffs who say they were stopped by deputies because they were Latino.
+The defense denies this.

-The trial focuses attention on Arizona, which was in the news last month when the U.S. Supreme Court upheld a key element of the state's crackdown on illegal immigrants requiring police to investigate those they stop and suspect of being in the country illegally.
+The trial focuses attention again on Arizona, which claimed headlines last month when the U.S. Supreme Court upheld a key element of the state's crackdown on illegal immigrants requiring police to investigate those they stop and suspect of being in the country illegally.

 The Obama administration had challenged the crackdown in court, saying the U.S. Constitution gave the federal government sole authority over immigration policy.

-Arpaio faces a separate, broader lawsuit filed by the U.S. Justice Department in May, alleging systematic profiling, sloppy and indifferent police work and a disregard for minority rights.
+Arpaio faces a separate, broader lawsuit lodged by the U.S. Justice Department in May, alleging systematic profiling, sloppy and indifferent police work and a disregard for minority rights by him and county officials.

-Protesters from both sides of the debate gathered outside the court toting flags and placards.
+Protesters from both sides of the debate gathered outside the court from early morning toting flags and placards.
 One read "No Justice, No Peace, No Racist Police."
 Another read: "We Support Sheriff Joe" and "Don't believe the liberal media."

-Phoenix police arrested four protesters for blocking a road outside the courthouse named for former Supreme Court Justice Sandra Day O'Connor.
+Phoenix police arrested four protesters who blocked a road outside the courthouse named for former Supreme Court Justice Sandra Day O'Connor.

 AMERICAN DREAM FOR EVERYONE?